Family Self-Sufficiency Program

-Section 8 participants whose goal is economic independence are eligible to participate in the program.
+HCV participants whose goal is economic independence are eligible to participate in the program.
 Once the head or co-head of the household signs an FSS Contract of Participation, all family members in the home who are 18 years or older are also eligible for services.

 Through the FSS Program, you can develop your job skills and gain the training you need to achieve economic independence.
 With your case manager as your advocate, you and other adult family members will access the resources you need to achieve short-term and long-term goals.

 Normally, when income increases and you live in subsidized housing, your rent will increase.
 However, if you participate in the FSS program and your earned income increases, the Office of Housing will put a portion of your rent increase into an escrow savings account.